Romani people in Australia: Cultural differences and exclusion

 Throughout history, the Romani community has been subject to repeated acts of discrimination by various groups and governments.
 It is for this reason that the group lives as a diaspora, as the threat of violence forced smaller family units to flee their origin nations.
-In the Second World War, historians estimate that the German forces killed around 250,000 Rom, or about 25% of the Roma population.
+In the Second World War, historians estimate that the German forces killed around 250,000 Roma, or about 25% of the Roma population.

 Within Australia, the group's lifestyle has become a point of contention.
 Historically, Romani practices have been largely opposed by government bodies.
 Throughout the 1900s, traditions such as child marriage and fortune-telling were disputed in national courts.
 For instance, Rosy Sterio's lawsuit against her husband in 1926 highlighted tensions between Western and Roma values.
 Rosy Sterio, an underaged girl, accused her husband of assault, however the case was eventually dismissed as it was considered a ‘tribal feud’.
 The court's opposition to child marriage ultimately prevented them from achieving justice for the Romani community.

 Since the early twenty-first century, there has been a general push-back against this treatment within the community.
 The Romani Gypsy Association of Australia and other groups have been established to create a sense of community and a safe space for this population.
 Similarly, prominent figures such as Mandy Sayer have become advocates for change.
 Sayer states that her book Australian Gypsies and Their Secret History (2017) works to dispel the myths that have falsely characterised the group and to record the stories of the modern-day Roma.

 International Romani Day is another response to the discrimination faced by the community on the global level.
 First established in 1971 by the World Romani Congress, this holiday is celebrated on 8 April.
 Many Roma in Australia participate in the event, proudly recognising their heritage.
 Areas such as the Central Coast in New South Wales are among the most popular destinations where many members of the community travel to engage in traditions and rituals, such as music and dance.